oracle/odpi/doc/src/functions/dpiSodaColl.rst

     populated when this function returns successfully.
 Call the function :func:`dpiSodaDoc_release()` when the reference is no longer needed.
 This parameter can also be NULL if this information is not required.

+.. function:: int dpiSodaColl_truncate(dpiSodaColl \*coll)

+    Removes all of the documents in a SODA collection in a similar manner to a TRUNCATE TABLE statement.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **coll** [IN] -- a reference to the collection in which all of the documents are to be removed.
+If the reference is NULL or invalid an error is returned.